IBM/maximo-labs/MkDocs/apm_8.7/docs/failure_prediction.md

 <a name="prediction_group"></a>

+## Load Historical Pump Data
+<a name="prediction_group"></a>

+To enable look back period for new scoring/prediction.

-## Train a Failure Prediction Model
+## Deploy a Failure Prediction Model
 <a name="failure_prediction_notebook"></a>
 You must load metadata describing your asset and meter data describing the timeseries metrics and failure dates.
 There are 3 files needed.
 Each file is described below.

 **Asset Information Data**

-To load asset data into Health you must have asset date. an anomaly model or failure prediction model using Predict you must include For model training using Predict you must include this file.
+The Asset To load asset data into Health you must have asset date. an anomaly model or failure prediction model using Predict you must include For model training using Predict you must include this file.
 If you are using Health and have an existing installation of Manage

 Meter data with the following columns: